Kidmek/EPhone/README.md

 - **Dynamic Bank Addition**: Introduce a settings page to add and configure new banks and their SMS codes.
 - **Time Filters**: Implement filtering options based on the transaction date and time.
-- **Pagination**: Implement pagination and loading status for efficiency.
+- **Loading State**: Implement loading state with indicator for user experience.

 ## Preview